Join 1,972,984 Americans who searched DMV.org for insurance rates

 - BMV-issued certificate of self-insurance (only available to those with at least 26 motor vehicles registered in their name or a company's name).

-Again, for most people, obtaining auto liability coverage is the simplest―and smartest―way to meet the state's financial responsibility requirements; see our liability coverage article to find out why.
+Again, for most people, obtaining motorcycle liability insurance is the simplest―and smartest―way to meet the state's financial responsibility requirements.

-But, your liability protection must at least meet these standards:
+But, your motorcycle insurance policy must at least meet these standards:

 Of course, cost can be an issue, especially if you're a younger driver.
 That's why it pays to invest some time and shop around for the best coverage and rates.
-Fortunately, it's pretty easy to do this online.
-But, calling the toll-free lines of insurance companies and requesting this information is another viable option.
+Fortunately, it's pretty easy to do this online by getting motorcycle insurance quotes.

-Unlike some states, Ohio doesn't have a means of automatically knowing you if you're covered by an insurance policy.
+Unlike some states, Ohio doesn't have a means of automatically knowing you if you're covered by a motorcycle insurance policy.
 So, when required, you'll need to provide proof of your insurance coverage or other financial responsibility coverage by showing one of the following:

 - Current insurance identification card or policy.

 - Surety bond certificate issued by an authorized surety company.